arendsee/synder/README.md

     Map intervals on one genome to search spaces on another genome using a synteny map

+## Citation

+If you use this tool, please cite:

+    Zebulun Arendsee, Andrew Wilkey, Urminder Singh, Jing Li, Manhoi Hur, and Eve Wurtele. "synder: inferring genomic orthologs from synteny maps."
+BioRxiv (2019).

 ## Funding

 This work is funded by the National Science Foundation grant: